runnerty/runnerty/docs/values.md

     "on_fail": [
       {
         "id": "telegram_default",
-        "message": "THE PROCESS :PROCESS_ID HAS FAILED AT :PROCESS_STARTED_AT - THE EXECUTED COMMAND WAS :PROCESS_COMMAND_EXECUTED  - THE ERROR WAS :PROCESS_EXEC_ERR_RETURN"
+        "message": "THE PROCESS :PROCESS_ID HAS FAILED AT :PROCESS_STARTED_AT - THE EXECUTED COMMAND WAS :PROCESS_COMMAND_EXECUTED  - THE ERROR WAS :PROCESS_EXEC_ERR_OUTPUT"
       }
       ],
     "on_end": [